 The gas chromatographs will be maintained on a preventative basis by a representative of the manufacturer.
 Any repairs or maintenance required outside of the regular schedule will be performed as needed by a representative of the manufacturer.
-All repairs and maintenance records will be kept in the BA Maintenance Logs binder.
+All repairs and maintenance records will be kept in by the Lab.